LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

       retval = SUNAdaptController_Update(C, h, dsm);

-.. c:function:: int SUNAdaptController_UpdateMRIH(SUNAdaptController C, realtype H, realtype h, realtype DSM, realtype dsm)
+.. c:function:: int SUNAdaptController_UpdateMRIH(SUNAdaptController C, sunrealtype H, sunrealtype h, sunrealtype DSM, sunrealtype dsm)

    Notifies the controller of a successful multirate time step of sizes *H* and *h*, and with temporal error estimates *DSM* and *dsm*.
 This is used for